sdattri/MIDAS_Spec_V1/README.md

 The MIDAS API is a Representational State Transfer Application Programming Interface (RESTful API) accessible using any programming language able to create instances of a Hypertext Transfer Protocol (HTTP) Client, HTTP Request and HTTP Response classes.
 Users may develop their own in-house software to connect with the MIDAS RESTful API.
 The requests (calls) and responses should be executed asynchronously.
 Most software for interacting with APIs will allow easy interaction with the MIDAS API.

 The MIDAS REST API and Database are protected by the CEC firewall and data throttling to prevent distributed denial of service (DDoS) attacks (see [Appendix D](appendix-d.md)).
-If an error occurs after an API call, the program will send a notification for CEC IT staff to fix the issue.
+If an error occurs after an API call, the program will send a notification for CEC information technology (IT) staff to fix the issue.

 The MIDAS API is comprised of six endpoints:

 * Registration: Use POST to create a new account.
 * Token: Use GET to retrieve a temporary token for interacting with the MIDAS API.
 Tokens must be passed to every API call except Registration and Token.
-* Holiday: Use GET to retreive the list of all holidays.
+* Holiday: Use GET to retrieve the list of all holidays.
 LSE accounts may use POST to populate the Holiday table.
 * ValueData: Use GET to retrieve a list of available rates (RINs), rate information, the XML schema, or lookup tables.
 LSE accounts may use POST to upload data to the RateInfo and Value tables.
 * HistoricalData: Use GET to retrieve historic rate information.
-* HistoricalList: Use GET to retreive the list of rates (RINs) available from HistoricalData.
+* HistoricalList: Use GET to retrieve the list of rates (RINs) available from HistoricalData.

 The following are instructions for registering a MIDAS account and a description of the basic functions that can be used to upload and download MIDAS data.
 Here, we provide some examples in the Python programming language.
 Links to GitHub repositories with examples in Python and other programming languages are in [Example Code](#example-code) below.